-Over the last nine years, under the leadership of the local chapter of the Construction Sector Transparency (CoST Malawi) initiative, many concrete steps have been taken to improve transparency, integrity and accountability of the construction sector in Malawi.
+Over the last nine years, under the leadership of the local chapter of the CoST Infrastructure Transparency Initiative (CoST Malawi), many concrete steps have been taken to improve transparency, integrity and accountability of the construction sector in Malawi.
 However, one of the challenges that still exist is that civil society organizations (CSOs) have not been able to fully participate in this initiative because of capacity constraints in procurement, including its legal and technical aspects.
-In collaboration with the CoST Secretariat in London and the Partnership for Transparency Fund (PTF), an NGO based in Washington DC., to address this issue, CoST Malawi has decided to develop a project entitled ‘Strengthening Civil Society Capacity in Public Procurement Monitoring’.
+PTF, in collaboration with the CoST Secretariat in London and CoST Malawi is supporting a project entitled ‘Strengthening the Capacity of CSOs to Promote Transparency and Accountability in Public Infrastructure Projects in Malawi,’ financed by the European Union.

 The project focuses on improving the capacity of civil society to monitor procurement in Malawi in a wide range of publicly-financed infrastructure projects (particularly in the sectors of water supply and sanitation; transportation, including roads; and building) and thereby advocate for increased transparency and accountability in their identification, preparation and implementation.

 It follows on PTF’s experience supporting the involvement of CSOs in promoting transparency and accountability in public procurement.
-PTF is currently managing a project entitled ‘Improving Transparency and Effectiveness of Public Procurement in Ukraine through Cooperation with Civil Society’ and has provided financial support and technical advice to five chapters of Transparency International in the implementation of Integrity Pacts for infrastructure projects, which involve commitments of non-bribery by bidders; non-extortion the procurement and non-acceptance of bribes by procurement agencies, together with CSO monitoring of processes.
+PTF has just completed implementation of a project entitled ‘Improving Transparency and Effectiveness of Public Procurement in Ukraine through Cooperation with Civil Society’ and has provided financial support and technical advice to five chapters of Transparency International in the implementation of Integrity Pacts for infrastructure projects, which involve commitments of non-bribery by bidders; non-extortion the procurement and non-acceptance of bribes by procurement agencies, together with CSO monitoring of processes.

 As the Champion of CoST Malawi, the Vice-President of the Republic, Rt.
 Hon.
 Dr. Saulos Klaus Kilima, points out in his letter of support, the proposed project is consistent with the Government of Malawi’s commitment to the Open Governance Partnership (OGP) principles of transparency, accountability, and embracing new technologies.
 In particular, this project is synchronized with a number of aspects of the Government’s OGP National Action Plan for 2016 to 2018, including the fight against corruption, empowerment of citizens and citizen participation, and public-sector reforms and public service delivery.